AvinashKumar3000/react-mini-project/class-board/back-written-notes/back-end-basic-part-03.md

 - use http methods (verbs)
 - send data as JSON (usually)
 - be stateless
+- REST uses less bandwidth, simple and flexible making it more suitable for internet usage.
+- It’s used to fetch or give some information from a web service.
+- All communication done via REST API uses only HTTP request.

+### HOW REST_API WORKS ?

+- Working:
+  - A request is sent from client to server in the form of a web URL as HTTP GET or POST or PUT or DELETE request.
+  - After that, a response comes back from the server in the form of a resource which can be anything like HTML, XML, Image, or JSON.
+  - But now JSON is the most popular format being used in Web Services.

 In the context of Node.js, "packages" and "modules" refer to different aspects of organizing and distributing code, but they are closely related: